-STATEMENT OF OLIN SIMS, PRESIDENT, NATIONAL ASSOCIA-TION OF CONSERVATION DISTRICT, McFADDEN, WYOMING
+STATEMENT OF OLIN SIMS, PRESIDENT, NATIONAL ASSOCIATION OF CONSERVATION DISTRICT, McFADDEN, WYOMING been limited to conservation programs only.

 Mr. SIMS.
 Mr. Chairman, members of the Committee, thank you very much.
 As you said, my name is Olin Sims, President of the National Association of Conservation Districts, a rancher from McFadden, Wyoming, and my family operates a 700-cow/calf operation on 22,000 acres of private, State, and deeded Federal leases in Wyoming.